activitypods/app-boilerplate/README.md

 https://docs.activitypods.org/tutorials/create-your-first-social-app/

-## Make Commands for Managing the Activitypods Provider
+## Make Commands for Managing the ActivityPods Provider

 ### For Development